spieglt/FlyingCarpet/README.md

 ## Planned Features

-+ Code signing for macOS and Windows?

-+ Add Bluetooth functionality to allow Apple-to-Apple transfers?

 + Add Flying Carpet shortcut to iOS Share menu.

 ## Questions That Could Be Asked at Some Point: